OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 	$(CC) $(FLAGS) -o /dev/null -x c $^ -Wl,--verbose
 ```

 Upon execution, the program simply starts up and returns with exit code 0.
-However, there are a few steps we just skipped:
+However, there are a few questions you might be wondering:

 1. **What is the structure of the executable?**
 2. **What did `g++` do to generate this binary file?**